-There are many different treatments available for stammering, depending on a person's age and their individual circumstances.
+There are different treatments available for stammering, depending on a person's age and their circumstances.

 A speech and language therapist (SLT) will work with you, your child, and educational staff to come up with a suitable treatment plan for your child.

-An SLT can also work with adults who stammer to help find ways to improve the fluency of their speech, and psychological therapy may be available to help with any emotional difficulties occurring as a result of speech difficulties.
+An SLT can also work with adults who stammer to help find ways to improve the fluency of their speech and reduce the impact stammering has on their lives.

-Speech and language therapy is often available on the NHS for people who stammer, although you may have to wait a few months to be seen because most departments have waiting lists and some treatments (such as feedback devices – see below) may not necessarily be funded.
+Speech and language therapy is widely available on the NHS for people who stammer, although the level of service and waiting times vary across the country.
+Some treatments, such as feedback devices, may not be funded.

 Some of the most commonly used treatments for stammering are described below.

-The goal of indirect therapy is to create an environment in which a child feels more relaxed and confident about their use of language.
-This involves:
+The goal of indirect therapy is to create an environment where the child feels less pressure when speaking.

 - speaking slowly and calmly to the child